 If you enjoy hiking, kayaking, jogging, biking, horseback riding, or nature photography, you’ll love getting outside and exploring parks like Reddie Point Preserve, Guana Pine State Park, and Castaway Island Preserve.
 You might even plan a trip to the Catty Shack Ranch Wildlife Sanctuary.
 You can also find plenty of places to golf, play tennis, and go fishing.

 Jacksonville is growing, and this growth contributes to a bigger economy and higher wages.
-The tech industry is becoming more robust, and the University of North Florida is establishing itself as one of the best universities in a state that’s full of great colleges.
+The tech industry is becoming more robust, and the University of North Florida is establishing itself as one of the best universities in a state.

 Jacksonville International Airport is available for residents who love to travel, and Interstate 95 passes right through the city, helping people get to the north or the south with relative ease.

 Active adults looking to live in a community of like-minded people can find a couple of great options in Jacksonville.
-At Sweetwater, condos, attached villas, and single-family homes start in the low $200s.
+At Sweetwater, condos, attached villas, and single-family homes start in the high $200s.
 Residents enjoy world-class amenities, including an indoor lap pool, a putting green, and an innovative fitness center with all the latest equipment to keep you trim and toned.
-Buyers can choose from 15 different floor plans.
+Buyers can choose from 16 floor plans.

-Jacksonville is also the home to Freedom at Arbor Mill, where new homes are available in the low to mid $200s.
+Jacksonville is also home to Freedom at Arbor Mill, where new homes are available from the high $200s to the low $200s.
 This community provides pickleball, bocce, a dog park, a pool, and an exercise room.